psmoveservice/PSMoveService/README.md

 B) If your problem actually is a new bug and you have files to attach (logs, pictures, etc) then go ahead and create a new issue.
 That said, it's probably best to start with the Google Group first anyway since we can help add context before posting an issue.

+The OpenVR driver is technically unsupported.
+For issues related to OpenVR, calibration, third party applications, specific games, etc., please post in the Google Group first.

 # Near Term Roadmap
  * Ongoing Stabilization of service and SteamVR plugin
  * DualShock4 Controller Support